Dr-Apex/Track-App/README.md

 # Track-App

-Tracker app for react-native.
+Tracker app for react-native using MongoDB.
 Track and save your journey.

 This project was created using Expo.